Skip to footer content

 • RegionEndPoint (Your access area)

-• In this example, use: PKISB1
+In this example, the endpoint PKISB1 is used.

 AWS vs Google Vision (OCR Features Comparison): Figure 1 - Create a New Project in Visual Studio.
 Go to Tools menu, select NuGet Package Manager and select Manage NuGet Packages for Solutions.